portworx/px-docs/portworx-on-aws-asg.md

 Ensure that these EBS volumes are created in the same region as the auto scaling group.

-### Pass PX Config via Cloud-Init
+### PX Config Data
 When instances are launched via the auto scaling group, they must use the AMI created above.
 The PX instances will need to get cluster information when they launch.
+There are two ways that PX can receive it's configuration (cluster ID, kvdb URL) information:

+#### Cloud-Init
-This information will be provided by the `user-data` in [`cloud-init`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+This information can be provided by the `user-data` in [`cloud-init`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

 Specify the following information in the `user-data` section of your instance while creating the auto scaling group: